 3. Waterproof Ceylon paper pottery made from sand paper & recycled wood

-Pottery has always been associated with ceramics, but here is a new wood and paper based pottery that has changed the notion forever.
-The company called Ceylon Paper Pottery, has made beautiful pottery sets from recycled wood, and sand paper that is free from toxic chemicals or varnish.
+Pottery has always been associated with ceramics, but here is a new wood and paper-based pottery that has changed the notion forever.
+The company called Ceylon Paper Pottery has made beautiful pottery sets from recycled wood, and sandpaper that is free from toxic chemicals or varnish.
 Moreover, these are waterproof too.
 The Sri Lanka-based company, mainly run by women, brings this wooden pottery in various attractive shapes and sizes.
 The main attraction is the thin walls, double sided items and availability in varied sizes.

 4. Creative furniture made from recycled wood

 Patchwork furniture that is made of recycled wood, appears really appealing in interior settings or any other part of the room.
 This is a creation from designer Amy Hunting.
-Her recycled wood furniture designs include a chair, a book box and 12 different lamps.
-Looking at the creative designs of the book shelf, it can be placed in different orientations.
+Her recycled wood furniture designs include a chair, a book box, and 12 different lamps.
+Looking at the creative designs of the bookshelf, it can be placed in different orientations.
 When flipped upside down, the legs offer further shelving.
 Stacking of the book box one over the other is also available.
 If required, it can be mounted on the wall too.
-The wooden lamps are also creatively made individually from single block of reconstituted wood to give it a uniformity and creative look.
+The wooden lamps are also creatively made individually from a single block of reconstituted wood to give it uniformity and creative look.

 5. The SMP lamp by Sergio Mendoza uses recycled material for innovative designs

 Sergio Mendoza of Spain has designed a beautiful set of table lamps from the waste of wooden crates that are used for carrying fruits and vegetables.
 These wooden boxes were of no use once the fruits and vegetables were taken out, but Sergio’s creativity gave them a new life.
 The manufacturing involves mainly recycled wood and other basic material.
 The material used is also different than the conventional lamps, but the shape has been retained in order to keep it convenient to use.

 6. Salvaged wood stools made from pieces of Thomas Edisonâs factory

-Manufactured in America from the recycled wood, these limited edition stools are inspired from the Thomas Edisonâs old phonograph factory in London.
-Various pieces of different shapes, are individually hand crafted by the master craftsmen.
+Manufactured in America from the recycled wood, these limited edition stools are inspired by the Thomas Edison’s old phonograph factory in London.
+Various pieces of different shapes are individually handcrafted by the master craftsmen.
 As mentioned, they are available in various shapes and sizes but since it is a limited edition, it is difficult to get the same piece if waited for long.

 7. Red Hot & Green is Mya Sustainable Lingerie by g9.8

-As soft as silk this Mya lingerie by g9.8, is made up of recycled interwoven fine wooden fibers recycled from white pine tree pruning.
-The company manufacturing this lingerie, is based in a small village in France and the entire product is made locally.
+As soft as silk this Mya lingerie by g9.8 is made up of recycled interwoven fine wooden fibers recycled from white pine tree pruning.
+The company manufacturing this lingerie is based in a small village in France and the entire product is made locally.
 Now, it just requires recycled lingerie to look sexy!

 8. Classic games made from recycled wood and plastic bags

 The Texas-based deck builder Peter Toomey is also a great designer of board games that are made from recycled wood and plastic materials.
-His eco-conscious self was inspired by the nature and decided to preserve it by recycling the leftover composite deck boards and waste plastics.
-This has led to introduction of incredible environment-friendly board games under the banner âGoGreenGamesâ.
+His eco-conscious self was inspired by nature and decided to preserve it by recycling the leftover composite deck boards and waste plastics.
+This has led to the introduction of incredible environment-friendly board games under the banner GoGreenGames.

 9. Reclaimed wood desks feature vintage soda crates as drawers